GenesysCloudBlueprints/analytics-detail-record-metrics-blueprint/blueprint/index-temporary.md

 image: images/flowchart.png
 category: 11
 summary: |
-  This Genesys Cloud Developer Blueprint shows how to use the Analytics Detailed Record Metric app to analyze the performance of a contact center.
+This Genesys Cloud Developer Blueprint solution provides an Analytics Detailed Record Metric app that gathers performance data and analyzes the efficiency of a contact center.
 ---

 This Genesys Cloud Developer Blueprint solution provides an Analytics Detailed Record Metric app that gathers performance data and analyzes the efficiency of a contact center.
 By using this app, administrators can gain insights on agents and interaction data.
 The app also provides a dashboard that shows historical details such as Number of calls, Agent Details, Number of Interactions, and so on.
 The Analytics Detailed Record Metric app can also serve as a sample dashboard that can also be customized to show other metrics.